Potential London NFL franchise: Competitiveness

+With other NFL teams

 The NFL is mindful of avoiding the perception that any potential London franchise was being established simply to increase the profile and revenue of the league; any team based in London must be competitive and be able to win the Super Bowl.

 The scheduling of the first back-to-back weekend fixtures in the 2015 International Series was also a test of a potential London franchise on competitiveness.
 One potential issue affecting competition that has been identified (by an NFL team owner) is what happens should a London franchise reach the post-season, which could possibly involve a long trip for a west coast based team to London, and then back to the US for the next weekend.
 In addition to the travel, it is believed this also presents a challenge in terms of potentially leaving away teams only a week to plan a foreign trip (in contrast to teams knowing the regular season schedule months in advance).

 While the International Series fixtures have tested the effect on personnel of traveling east from the USA to the UK and then playing a game within a few days, because of the bye week it has yet to be established what the effect is when traveling the other way.
 It has been suggested this may be tested by scheduling one team to play back-to-back weekends in the International Series (as the notional home and away team).

 Another issue considered is whether or not a London team would have an unfair competitive advantage compared to US-based teams, due to the extra distances away teams would have to travel to play them.

+With the BAFA

+The United Kingdom has its own national league for American football, the BAFA National Leagues (BAFANL), which is run by the British American Football Association (BAFA).
+The BAFA National League is organized on an "open pyramid" system of promotion and relegation, similarly to European association football and basketball leagues; it has five London-based teams, two of which are in the BAFANL premier division.
+The creation of a London-based NFL franchise would create a situation where a sports team plays outside the league pyramid of the country it is based in, an unprecedented situation in European sports.
+Similar concerns about the creation of a "closed league" of top-level teams separate from the European league pyramids led to the failure of the European Super League in association football.